marijnh/style-mod/README.md

    A style module can only be used in a given DOM root after it has been _mounted_ there with `StyleModule.mount`.

-   By default, rules are defined in the order in which they are mounted, making those mounted later take precedence in case of an otherwise equal selector precedence.
-You can pass a number (may be fractional) between 0 for low priority or 2 for high priority as second argument to explicitly move the rules above or below rules with default priority.
-Within a priority level, rules remain defined in mount order.

    Style modules should be created once and stored somewhere, as opposed to re-creating them every time you need them.
 The amount of CSS rules generated for a given DOM root is bounded by the amount of style modules that were used.
 To avoid leaking rules, don't create these dynamically, but treat them as one-time allocations.

- * `static `**`mount`**`(root: Document | ShadowRoot, module: Object< string >)`\
+ * `static `**`mount`**`(root: Document | ShadowRoot, modules: [StyleModule] | StyleModule)`\
-   Mount the given module in the given DOM root, which ensures that the CSS rules defined by the module are available in that context.
+   Mount the given set of modules in the given DOM root, which ensures that the CSS rules defined by the module are available in that context.

-   This function can be called multiple times with the same arguments cheaply—rules are only added to the document once per root.
+   Rules are only added to the document once per root.

+   Rule order will follow the order of the modules, so that rules from modules later in the array take precedence of those from earlier modules.
+If you call this function multiple times for the same root in a way that changes the order of already mounted modules, the old order will be changed.

 Where the `Style` type is defined as: